-Bobbi’s Egg Casserole with Cheese and Green Chiles
+Bobbi’s Egg Casserole with Green Chiles

-This recipe for Bobbi’s Egg Casserole with Cheese and Green Chiles is something I’ve made many times when I’ve had houseguests, and it uses ingredients that many people might have on hand.
+This recipe for Bobbi’s Egg Casserole with Green Chiles is something I’ve made many times when I’ve had houseguests, and it uses ingredients that many people might have on hand.
 And of course I love breakfasts you can cook once and eat for a few days, and easy low-carb breakfast casserole casseroles like this are something I make all year!

 And not only do I love the flavors here, but I love the way the cottage cheese adds extra protein and the green chiles add just a touch of spicy flavor.
 I hope you’ll try it some time when you have houseguests and want a tasty breakfast idea!